Today I’m sharing about my favorite painting supplies, and how I store them!

 I hope this gives you some ideas to incorporate if you have a group of supplies that you feel are currently more stressful than helpful!

-I love talking about tips like this even more in depth in my Behind the Scenes Decor Group, and I’m excited to be sharing a “Save the Date” that I’m getting ready to open the doors for new members later this month starting on March 24th!
+I love talking about tips like this even more in depth in my Behind the Scenes Decor Group, and I open my doors twice a year, in Spring & Fall!

 I’m looking forward to having some more of YOU joining me in our future Behind the Scenes classes!